New Patient Q&A Skip to Content

 Q: What can I expect during my first visit?

 A: Your physician will review all of your previous records and take a comprehensive medical history from you.
 Depending on the reason for your visit, a physical exam, including a pelvic exam, is usually performed along with a transvaginal ultrasound exam of your uterus and ovaries.
 At the conclusion of this visit the physician will review the findings of your exam and ultrasound.
 It is not always possible to arrive at a diagnosis or formulate a treatment plan at this time.
 Additional testing is sometimes required.
 This may include hormone testing, x-rays or additional ultrasounds.
-Depending on your circumstances, we may ask that your husband produce a semen sample for analysis at your first visit.
+Depending on your circumstances, we may ask that your spouse/partner produce a semen sample for analysis at your first visit.

-Q: Should I bring my spouse?
+Q: Should I bring my spouse/Partner?

 Q: What do I need to do to follow up?